mykola-ovchynnik/goit-node-rest-api/README.md

 - `POST /contacts`: Create a new contact.
 - `PUT /contacts/:id`: Update a contact by ID.
 - `DELETE /contacts/:id`: Delete a contact by ID.
+- `PATCH /contacts/:id/favorite`: Mark a contact as a favorite.

 ## Controllers